onsah/my-static-site-generator/content/pages/posts/errors.md

 ### Special Values

 This approach essentially uses some values of a type to have special meanings.
 For example, [open](https://www.man7.org/linux/man-pages/man2/open.2.html#RETURN_VALUE) syscall in Linux returns an integer.
 This integer is normally the file descriptor, but on error it has a special value `-1`.
 It purely relies on convention that users will check the return value before using it so they don't use `-1` as a valid file descriptor.
+Some languages that use this approach are: C, C++ and Go.
+Java also uses it in some of it's APIs since in a lot of cases `null` is returned when the desired object does not exist for some reason.

 This approach has couple advantages.
 First, it's easy to implement because it requires literally zero language support.
 It can be achieved purely by using existing language constructs.
 Another advantage is that it's easy to understand: if you have a special value then it's an error, otherwise it's not.
 It's a simple if-else check.